boundless-xyz/boundless/contracts/scripts/README.md

 3. Send the upgrade transactions for the proof market by running the command again with `--broadcast`.

    > [!NOTE]
+   > When using `--broadcast` the script should automatically copy the `ProofMarket.sol` file into the `ProofMarketLastDeployment.sol` file.
+   > Make sure to create a PR on GitHub to commit that change.

+   > [!NOTE]
    > When using Fireblocks, sending a transaction to a particular address may require allow-listing it.

 4. Load the upgraded ProofMarket (proxy) address into the environment: